UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

   - *[overview of new functionality: top container merge, top container csv export, etc.]*
   - *[link to staff manual section re: container instances]*
   - *[link to relevant section of ASpace Help Center User Manual]*
-  - *[link to relevant videos in ASpace Help Center]*- Other assorted changes
+  - *[link to relevant videos in ASpace Help Center]*
+- Other assorted changes
-  - Accession records can now be linked to individual Archival Objects (no longer just to Resource records) ... *[link to staff manual section]*
+  - Accession records can now be linked to individual Archival Objects (instead of just to Resource records) ... *[link to staff manual section]*
   - Users can update their own SUI passwords ... *[link to staff manual section]*
-  - Can now import subjects via csv upload ... *[link to staff manual section]*
+  - Can now import subjects via csv upload ... *[link to staff manual section...caveat / reminder that only catalogers should be doing this?]*